 St. Louis Aquarium at Union Station

-St. Louis’ Union Station has been transformed from the train station turned shopping mall, in to a state of the art aquarium and entertainment center!
-This gorgeous property is now open tot he public, boasting six galleries, including “Shark Canyon,” foodie influenced restaurants, animal encounters, behind the scenes access, a multi-level ropes course, an observation wheel and experiences you only read about.
+St. Louis’ Union Station has been transformed from the train station turned shopping mall, into a state-of-the-art aquarium and entertainment center!
+This gorgeous property is now open to the public, boasting six galleries, including “Shark Canyon,” foodie-influenced restaurants, animal encounters, behind-the-scenes access, a multi-level ropes course, an observation wheel, and experiences you only read about.
 The St. Louis Aquarium and all of the restaurants and other entertainment options have taken us a whole weekend to explore!

 St. Louis Aquarium Free Admission Area

 The St. Louis area is famous for their huge number of free attractions, and the St. Louis Aquarium didn’t leave out a free admission area.
 While you won’t have full access to the aquarium without paying admission or having an annual pass, the Conservation & Education Center is a free-admission, 7,500 square-foot space in the lobby of the Aquarium.
-Within this space are three galleries where you’ll find science-based, interactive exhibits about water conservation, health of ecosystems, local waterways, and the Mississippi Watershed.
+Within this space are three galleries where you’ll find science-based, interactive exhibits about water conservation, the health of ecosystems, local waterways, and the Mississippi Watershed.

 The Giant Ferris Wheel at Union Station